paulboone/gameboard/README.md

 Refactors?

 - some sort of zone hierarchy display options so we don't have to explicitly check for zone position, i.e. (compact || c.zone == 'fixed'))?
 - use actual object of some sort for card?

+- don't use prev / next, just use arrays of cards (i.e. in stacks)?
+  - in theory, might be cleaner because concept of stacks would be more clearly differentiated from cards.
+    - but right now, _everything_ operates on the card level, which corrects for stacks as necessary.
+    - would need to keep track of the container (i.e. stacks), rather than just the cards.

+  - currently cards are self-organizing with stack groups, but those groups go away when no cards point to them.
+    - would need to explicitly delete stacks
+  - would prevent circular links (would not be possible) => nope, since card still needs to know what stack it is part of

+  - refactor extract / propagate, etc; cards list still exists because that is how everything is rendered, but we also have a stack list where a stack is a first order object (i.e. no stackgroup on the cards any more).

+    - would extract the card connections from the card

 ## Code Documentation